arkraieski/starcoder-cli/README.md

 $ starcode -f new_example.py | say
 ```

+## Prompting Tips

+- The StarCoder model used by this CLI is a text-completion model and is **not** tuned for instruction following or chat
+- However, you may be able to use comments as a form of quasi-instructions that the model has exposure to from its training dataset
+- Refer to the model paper (see "Further Reading" section) for the authos' dicussion of the model's limitations
+- Code produced by this tool may have vulnerabilities or bugs

 ## Contributing 🤝

 Contributions are welcome and encouraged!
 Feel free to submit a PR if you have any improvements!